dongkyun-dev/TIL/OS/💥Operating System(Chapter 2 - Process2).md

 - A thread is a basis unit of CPU utilization.

-- It comprises Thread ID, Program COunter, Register Set and Stack.
+- It comprises Thread ID, Program Counter, Register Set and Stack.

 - It shares with other threads belonging to the same process its **code section, data section, and other operating systam resources, such as open files and signals.**